 There are two ways to add them:

-Shopify added native Google Shopping metafield mappings in 2024.
-Settings β†’ Custom data β†’ Products β†’ Add definition:
+Shopify added native Google Shopping metafield mappings /shopify-metafields-as-pmax-signals-feed-attributes-google-won-t-tell-you-about in 2024.

 • Namespace: google